 Travelling to and from campus

 You can still commute to campus for your studies.
 Do try to avoid public transport if you can, particularly at peak times and leave longer for your journey in case you need to wait for the next bus or tram if they appear busy.
 If you do need to use public transport, please make sure you wear a face covering and continue to socially distance.
 Increased enforcement of these measures will be in place.

 Nottingham City Council are trialling a range of traffic measures to control traffic and encourage walking and cycling around Nottingham.
 The plans include new ‘pop up’ cycle lanes and parking facilities, closures of some streets and improvements to pavements to aid social distancing.

 Free student parking at Clifton and Brackenhurst

-To support students with social distancing and avoiding public transport, we’re providing free parking for all students who need to come onto the Clifton and Brackenhurst Campuses during Term Two.
+To support students with social distancing and avoiding public transport, we’re providing free parking for all students who need to come onto the Clifton and Brackenhurst Campuses during Term Three.

 Due to current COVID-19 restrictions students are advised not to share cars with anyone outside of their household or support bubble.

 Cycling is the cheapest and quickest way for most people to get around at NTU, and you can hire a bike for just £49 for the year.
 If you're going to cycle, why not sign up for our Green Rewards programme, through an easy to use, free app, you can log your sustainable actions, take part in monthly challenges and earn points to win prizes.

 We’ve also recently increased the number of cycle racks at each campus, to ensure your bike is secure.